malikolivier/malikolivier.github.io/_posts/2016-11-18-military-terms-in-computer-science.markdown

 In computer science, it is used in several contexts.
 The mainly known use for contemporary programmer is probably the staging environment.
-Before an application is deployed into production, most businesses (hopefully) will thoroughly check/test the program before sending it to production use.
+Before an application is deployed into production, most businesses (hopefully) will thoroughly check/test the program in a staging environment before sending it to production use.
 Before sending anything into production, it should be *battle*-tested.

 Staging area is a term used in the hugely popular VCS [Git](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).